geoserver/geoserver-history/doc/user/source/webadmin/data/layers.rst

 ======
 In Geoserver, the term layer refers to raster or vector data that contains geographic features.
 Vector layers are analogous to featureTypes and raster layers are analogous to coverages.
 Layers represents each individual feature that needs to be shown on the map.
 All layers have a source of data, called a Store.

 In the layers section, you can view and edit an existing layers, add (register) a new layer, or delete (unregister) a layer.
 As previous View tables, the Layers View displays relevant dependencies, i.e., the layer with the store within the workspace.
-The View page also displays the layer's status and native :ref:`srs_list` (a.k.a. projection).
+The View page also displays the layer's status and native SRS (a.k.a. projection).

 .. figure:: ../images/data_layers.png
    :align: left